mimvoid/nix-config/README.md

 - [Search Home Manager options](https://home-manager-options.extranix.com/)

 ### Extras
-The NixOS configuration file and Home Manager are the two main tools I use, but here are some other modules and tools I like!
+The NixOS configuration file and Home Manager are the two main tools I use, but here are some other tools I like!

 - [Awesome Nix: Great collection of Nix resources!](https://github.com/nix-community/awesome-nix)
 - [nh: A pretty Nix and Home Manager helper](https://github.com/viperML/nh)